threefoldfoundation/info_threefold_pub/wiki_backup/grants/tffoundation/tffoundation.md

 - We have some amazing partners and projects ready to host on the grid and growing
 - We are seeking the expansion of the grid, especially to emerging markets where it is needed the most

-ThreeFold Foundation is a proud member of the [the Alliance for a Conscious Internet](https://www.consciousinternet.org/#/projects/ThreeFold%20Foundation)
+ThreeFold Dubai is a proud member of the [the Alliance for a Conscious Internet](https://www.consciousinternet.org/#/projects/ThreeFold%20Foundation)

 ### Team